aws/aws-dotnet-deploy/site/content/docs/deployment-projects/tutorial.md

 ```

-If the user unchecks the `CreateNewTable` setting we need to give the user a choice to select an existing table.
-This `ExistingTableName` setting table is a String type that will store the name of the DynamoDB table to use as the backend store.
+If the user unchecks the `CreateNewTable` setting we need to give them the choice to select an existing table.
+This `ExistingTableName` setting is a "String" type that will store the name of an existing DynamoDB table to use as the backend store.

 ```
       "ChildOptionSettings": [